 For Facebook, you can check different kinds of reach in Sotrender:

 - Organic reach – the number of Page and post views published by a Page without any paid (promotional) activities.

-- Paid reach – the number of Page and post views published by a Page which are a result of paid activities (ads).
+- Paid reach – the number of Page and post views published by a Page that are a result of paid activities (ads).

 The same goes with impressions.
 You also can break down the percentage of each kind of reach.
 Use that knowledge to improve your marketing performance – data is the best teacher.

 Analysis of your reach and impressions on Instagram differs slightly in Sotrender.
-You don’t get data on different kinds of reach, but we provide with the breakdown of days of the week – you can use that to better planning your content publication.
+You don’t get data on different kinds of reach, but we provide the breakdown of days of the week – you can use that to better plan when your new content should go live.